 Soft tissue injuries often associated with traffic accidents include:

 - Bruising.
 Bruising can be unsightly as well as painful.
-If the bruising occurs on the foot, a doctor may recommend avoiding activities to speed healing.
+If the bruising occurs on the foot, an experienced car crash doctor may recommend avoiding activities to speed healing.

 - Lacerations.
 Cuts are often the result of making contact with objects in the vehicle or road debris.
 Serious lacerations can require stitches, which may lead to scarring.
 Infection is also a possibility if wounds are not kept clean.